 Figure your loss in the same way as for casualty losses of personal-use property.
 (See Figuring a Loss, earlier.)
-Use the value of your home before you move it or tear it down as its FMV after the casualty.
+In determining the decrease in FMV, use the value of your home before you move it or tear it down as its FMV after the casualty.